gabcakee/gabcakee/README.md

 - 👋 Hi, I’m Gabriel!
-You can call me gab or gabby :) Im an ENFP <3
+You can call me gab or gabby :)
 - 👀 I’m interested in a LOT of things.
 I like reading novels, listening to music, playing games, playing the guitar, cooking, eating good food, and photography.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on websites.